defiprime/defiprime1/collections/_posts/2019-09-06-Synthetic.md

 Synthetics can lower funding costs.
 One example is a [Total Return Swap](https://www.investopedia.com/terms/t/totalreturnswap.asp) (TRS) that is used as a funding tool to secure financing for assets held.
 It allows the party to obtain funding for a pool of assets it already owns and the swap counterparty to earn interest on funds that are secured by a pool of assets.
 Used in this way, the TRS is similar to a secured loan because:
 - The party that sells the securities and agrees to buy them back is the party that needs financing, and
-- The party that buys the securities and agrees to sell them bank is the party that provides the financing.
+- The party that buys the securities and agrees to sell them back is the party that provides the financing.

 ### Liquidity creation